 BY BARRY WAUGH

 Sources—William M. Paxton, published two memorials he had delivered in memory of his friend titled, Two Discourses upon the Life and Character of the Rev. Francis Herron, D.D., Pittsburgh: Robert S. Davis, 1861, which also includes memorials from the church session and the board of Western Theological Seminary.
 Another biography is found on pages 100–110 of The Centennial Memorial of the Presbytery of Carlisle, in Two Volumes, Vol. II—Biographical, Harrisburg: Meyers Printing and Publishing House, 1889, however the biography is basically a summary of Paxton’s work.

-Notes—This biography was edited for clarification on August 5, 2015.
-There is a difference in the names of Francis’s parents in the sources.
+Notes—There is a difference in the names of Francis’s parents in the sources.
 The father is either John or David and the mother is Mary or unnamed.